Take Advantage Of The Best Interactive & Effective Data Visualization Examples

 10) The Dawn Wall

 The Dawn Wall is The New York Times’ best interactive data visualization on the astonishing 19-day free climb in Yosemite National Park in California.
-Tommy Caldwell and Kevin Jorgeson were the first daredevils ever who completed a breathtaking climb up the mostly smooth granite face of El Capitain, widely considered to be the most difficult free-climb in the world.
+Tommy Caldwell and Kevin Jorgeson were the first daredevils ever who completed a breathtaking climb up the mostly smooth granite face of El Capitan, widely considered to be the most difficult free-climb on the planet.
 A free-climb means that ropes are used only to catch a climber’s fall — not to aid the ascent.
-Data visualization complements the story, weaving organically into the narrative and helping the user to picture the scale of this venture.
+Visuals complements the story, weaving organically into the narrative and helping the user to picture the scale of this venture.

 11) General Electric

-While at first glance, this health infoscape seems overwhelming, a second look will show that it is worth the bounty of information it presents.
+While at first glance, this health infoscape seems overwhelming, a second look will show that it is worth the bounty of information it presents, making it one of the most effective data visualization examples we’ve seen to date.
 By gathering data from over 7.2 million electronic medical records, General Electric created an entertaining presentation about the prevalence of health symptoms and the symptoms commonly associated with each other.
 With pleasing colors and multiple ways to view the relationships, this makes looking at unpleasant symptoms quite enjoyable.

 12) The Big Mac Index